 Success for Ryder in RICS North East Awards

-Hitachi Rail Europe, designed by international design practice Ryder Architecture, was the big winner in the RICS north east awards, winning the regeneration category as well as the coveted project of the year.
+Hitachi Rail Europe, designed by international design practice Ryder, won the regeneration category as well as the coveted project of the year.

 The £82m scheme was credited as helping train building return to the north east, creating over 1,200 jobs with Hitachi directly and a further 8,000 within the supply chain, and helping improve the skills levels throughout the region as a result.